1AlexBunea/BuzzWireFE/README.md

 For detailed setup instructions, please refer to the documentation in the repository.

-## 🔒 Privacy

-We value your privacy.
-BuzzWire uses your IP address to provide location-based news and does not store this information..

-## 🙏 Acknowledgements

-- News API providers for enabling access to diverse news sources
-- Our dedicated team of developers and designers
-- Our users for their continued support and feedback

 Stay informed with BuzzWire - Your Personalized News Hub!